Waldegg Castle: Chapel of Saint Michael

 The second chapel, the Chapel of Saint Michael, is a detached building.
 It is located in the inner courtyard of the castle, behind the spectacular main façade, opposite the castle entrance.
 The chapel was commissioned by Johann Viktor von Besenval in 1729 and completed in 1734.
 The chapel features high-quality reproduction paintings – made in Paris, including the large artfully carved gilded frames –, showing Saint Michael by Raphael and Saint Raphael by Domenico Fetti, the originals of which both hang in the Louvre.

 The completion of the Chapel of Saint Michael took forever.
 This is also because they were unlucky with the craftsmen.
 Johann Viktor von Besenval's brother, who supervised the construction work in his absence, reported to him:

-"I am unlucky with the completion of the chapel and the chaplain's house.
-Because at that moment I found out that the bricklayer, with whom I signed the contracts to complete the work, had just thrown himself into the river and drowned."
+"I was unfortunate in the completion of the chapel and the chaplain's house; for it was then that I learned the bricklayer, with whom I had contracted for the execution of the works, had thrown himself into the river and drowned."